Stable nuclide: Definition of stability, and naturally occurring nuclides

-Most stable isotopes on Earth are believed to have been formed in processes of nucleosynthesis, either in the Big Bang, or in generations of stars that preceded the formation of the solar system.
+Most stable isotopes on Earth are believed to have been formed in processes of nucleosynthesis, either in the Big Bang, or in generations of stars that preceded the formation of the Solar System.
 However, some stable isotopes also show abundance variations in the earth as a result of decay from long-lived radioactive nuclides.
 These decay-products are termed radiogenic isotopes, in order to distinguish them from the much larger group of 'non-radiogenic' isotopes.

 Isotopes per element

 Of the known chemical elements, 80 elements have at least one stable nuclide.
 These comprise the first 82 elements from hydrogen to lead, with the two exceptions, technetium (element 43) and promethium (element 61), that do not have any stable nuclides.
-As of November 2022, there were a total of 251 known "stable" nuclides.
+As of 2024, there are total of 251 known "stable" nuclides.
 In this definition, "stable" means a nuclide that has never been observed to decay against the natural background.
 Thus, these elements have half-lives too long to be measured by any means, direct or indirect.